nchah/deep-learning-from-canada/README.md

 ## Workshop Deck

-A PDF version of the workshop deck will be included here.
+A PDF version of the workshop deck is included here.

 ## References